pmcintyre3/AirFighter/README.md

 ## Run

-To run the game, one must open the "index.html" file in Chrome or Firefox.
+To run the game, one must open the "index.html" file in Chrome/Chromium (currently, Firefox does not work).
 The player will be then prompted by the title screen to begin playing.
 After every defeat, the player will have the option of trying again.